Eating well is everything. We are here to help you bring delicious, affordable and healthy meals to your table.

 We have also put together a list of some of our favorite recipe websites filled with easy, affordable, delicious and healthy recipes that don’t require a ton of ingredients or advanced skills.
 Happy cooking!

 Michigan Food Pantries have nourishing food, and they are open to everyone.
-There are about 800 food pantries, soup kitchens, and places around Michigan ready to help.
+There are about 800 food pantries, soup kitchens, and food shelves operating in spaces like local places of worship, community centers and nonprofits around Michigan.

 HSD Food Resources (links to new window) is a directory of resources across America, with a special focus for those who are living in emergency shelters, transitional housing or are experiencing homelessness.